thegrumpygator/GetDataProject/Code Book.md

-Code Book for UCI HID Dataset
+Code Book for UCI HAR Dataset
 =============================

 For use with run_analysis.R
 ---------------------------

-This file contains the descriptions of the columns/variables/measurements in the tidy dataset created from the UCI HID "raw" data and tidied up via the run_analysis.R script.
+This file contains the descriptions of the columns/variables/measurements in the tidy dataset created from the UCI HAR "raw" data and tidied up via the run_analysis.R script.

 Columns (Variables/Measurements)
 --------------------------------

+### "Key" columns
 subject_id
 activity_id
 activity_name

+### Rows
+Each row is one attempt, for one subject, for one activity -- a _subject-activity-attempt_.

+### "Mean" columns

+These columns contain the *mean* of each _subject-activity-attempt_.

 tBodyAcc_mean_X
 tBodyAcc_mean_Y
 tBodyAcc_mean_Z